 Food Contact and Toy Safe

-Not only do the ‘new’ versions of the perform in exactly the same way as when I was making them, but they comply to food and toy safety regulations.
-This, for Hampshire Sheen is huge.
+Not only do the ‘new’ versions perform precisely the same way as when I was making them, but they also comply with food and toy safety regulations.
+This, for Hampshire Sheen, is huge.

-Our new manufacturer has over three decades of experience of blending specialist waxes and employ qualified chemists and they have a much deeper knowledge of waxes then me.
-With all of this knowledge and know-how, they are more than happy to confirm compliance to those all-important regulations.
-In one wonderful email, I was informed that the Gloss, Original and MicroCrystalline products comply to the necessary regulations for food contact and toy safety in:
+Our new manufacturer has over three decades of experience in blending specialist waxes and employs qualified chemists, and they have a much deeper knowledge of polishes than me.
+With all this knowledge and know-how, they are more than happy to confirm compliance with those all-important regulations.
+In one excellent email, I was informed that the Gloss, Original and MicroCrystalline products comply with the necessary regulations for food contact and toy safety in:

 - The UK

 The Gloss Finishing Wax is already in some stores, and the MicroCrystalline will be distributed from around 17th February.
 Check with your nearest distributor for the new stock.

 Just before Christmas 2019, I took a leap of faith and placed the first order for the outsourced Gloss product.
 When it arrived, the first tins started quietly going out to retailers.

 In January 2020, the MicroCrystalline product and Gold order was made.
 Please have a look below for info about the Embellishing Waxes.